L-Ramos/CardiologyAI/README.md

 Current content:

 files

+find_ecg_data: main file with all functions and most recent code.

+Older versions:

 pre_process_data.py: file for reading and converting ecg signals in .xml format

 ids_and_paths: contains the hash table to connect .xml files to patient PIN/ID, use this table to filter your patient group, it will be a lost faster than create your own*.